Getting a diagnosis

 Others, however, want a diagnosis to help make sure their child has the best possible support and treatment.
 A lot of parents fear that their child will not be able to get the support they need without a firm diagnosis.

-Your child is entitled to support for their needs whether they have a diagnosis or not.
+Your child has the right to support for their needs, whether they have a diagnosis or not.
 The support they receive should be based on their additional needs and not the name of a condition.
 See our page on support when your child does not have a diagnosis.